urbit/docs/learn/hoon/hoon-tutorial/ford.md

 Ford is a typed build system.
 The short version of what this means is that Ford cares about Arvo marks and Hoon types, and will fail to build if the marks and types do not satisfy certain restrictions that guarantee working software.

 Recall that a mark is a unit type such as `%foo` that acts as metadata telling Arvo what kind of file it is looking it.
 In the context of Ford, they may be thought of as being analogous to file types in other operating systems.
+When Arvo sees marked data, it expects that data to take a certain shape.

+Much of what Ford does consists of converting marked data between different marks.
+(Is this slamming/slapping?)

 ### Monadic dependencies